wallaby55/BitcoinArmory/contribute/website-todo.md

  - Make all strings to something compatible with Transifex translations
  - Add an FAQ/Troubleshooting guide which links to threads on the forum that fix the common issues
- - Add a list of contributors that is generated off of github stats